Start free — track 100 items, foreverno credit card needed

 Calculate how many times your inventory sells through per year, and how many days the average item sits before it sells.
-Inventory turnover is the fastest single read on whether your cash is working or parked on a shelf.
+Turnover is the fastest single read on whether your cash is working or parked on a shelf.

 Calculate your inventory turnover